 At Yoga on the Vine we offer a wide range of classes for every person, every body, every level.
 Our teachers collectively have several decades of experience to offer.
-We strive to provide you with safe, supportive and professional guidance from a variety of yoga traditions.
-From the playful to the athletic to the calming and restorative, our team is here to make your experience of yoga on the island of Martha's Vineyard an unforgettable one.
+While each instructor expresses a unique style, there is a common thread with the quality of instruction, and our united desire to make you feel safe, supported, and always welcome.

 Owner, Director of Yoga San Kalpa Teaching School, E-RYT 500, YACEP

 Lora Ksieniewicz has been teaching yoga since 2006, and has studied meditation and asana practice for more than two decades.
 Her classes focus on functional movement to keep our bodies safe, strong and healthy, using the poses as a way to access our minds and emotions for release, healing and greater ease in the present moment.

 Lora holds a degree in Holistic Health at The University of Massachusetts Amherst, with a focus on the Kinesiology of Yoga.
 She has studied the history and philosophy of Buddhism and Hinduism at Boston University, through Antioch University, and at Mount Holyoke College.
 She spent several months at the Burmese Monastery in Bodh Gaya India, studying the history of Buddhism and it's various traditions from both an academic standpoint and as a practitioner.
 She is honored to have studied vipassana meditation with the venerable Munindra-ji, and was able to test his patience with her many, many silly questions.
 Some of Lora's yoga teachers include Claire Este Mcdonald and Gregor Singleton, Sarah Powers, Shiva Rea and Baron Baptiste.
 She has trained within the Sivananda Yoga tradition in the U.S, the Bahamas, and in Kerala India.